-Over six weeks I will be doing a series of posts on six simple tips homeschool moms can do to rock homeschool and to have a wonderful year.
+This post is third in a series of six simple tips homeschool moms can do to rock homeschool and to have a wonderful year.

 In the past two weeks we worked on determining our why, what is important to us, envisioning our destination, and then checking the pulse or assessing to determine where we are today.
 Our family's and our educations are always works in progress.
 With a knowledge of why we are homeschooling, what is important, our envisioned destination, and where we are now, we are ready to plan our journey.